 25 days = 50 drops/2 total drops in one day

-Pharmacy conversion chart you should be aware of
+Pharmacy conversion chart you should know

-The most common conversions used in pharmacy practice are included in this chart.
+The most common conversions used in pharmacy practice are included in this guide.
 These should be memorized so that you can do your work quickly and properly.
 You can print one and have it with you at all times when you want to study.

 Below, we will show you pharmacy conversions in detail.
 Therefore you can understand more about them through examples.